-Your Transcend TT is equipped with an automatic two-stage regulator.
-Its sole function is to reduce the pressure from the propane containers to a safe and consistent low operating pressure in the propane system.
+The two-stage regulator has the only moving component in the propane system.
+Its sole function is to reduce the pressure from the propane containers to a safe and consistent low operating pressure.

 The first stage reduces the container pressure to 10-13 lbs.
 The second stage further reduces the 10-13 lbs. of pressure to an operating pressure of 11" W.C. (water column) or 6.35 oz. of outlet pressure to your appliances.